b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Synchronize access to shared mutable data

 - The `synchronized` keyword ensures that only a single thread can execute a method or block at one time.
-- **Mutual exclusion** prevents an object from being seen in an inconsistent state by one thread while it’s being modified by another.
+- **Mutual exclusion** prevents an object from being seen in an inconsistent state by one thread while it's being modified by another.
 - Synchronization is required for reliable communication between threads as well as for mutual exclusion.
 -  A recommended way to stop one thread from another is via polling.
 - **Hoisting** is a compiler optimization that moves loop-invariant code out of loops.